 The bottom line

 While most credit card rewards don’t expire with time, it’s a good idea to acquire rewards points with a specific goal in mind.
-This will help give you a time frame for using the points and make sure that you are putting them towards something you really want.
+This will help give you a time frame for using the points and ensure you are putting them toward something you really want.